adamharrison/lite-xl-simplified/README.md

 ## Cross Compiling

+If you are cross compiling, between each build, you should run `./build.sh clean`.

 ### Linux to Windows

-From Linux, to compile a windows executable, all you need to do is:
+From Linux, to compile a windows executable, all you need to do is make sure you have mingw64 (`sudo apt-get install mingw-w64`).

-`CC=i686-w64-mingw32-gcc AR=i686-w64-mingw32-gcc-ar SDL_CONFIG=/usr/local/cross-tools/i686-w64-mingw32/bin/sdl2-config ./build.sh`
+`CC=i686-w64-mingw32-gcc AR=i686-w64-mingw32-gcc-ar HOST="--host=i686-w64-mingw32" ./build.sh -DNTDDI_VERSION=NTDDI_VISTA -D_WIN32_WINNT=_WIN32_WINNT_VISTA`

-As long as you've compiled SDL with your mingw compiler (`sudo apt-get install mingw-w64`).
-You can compile SDL by going to the
-`lib/SDL` folder, and running:

-`CC=i686-w64-mingw32-gcc ./configure --host=i686-w64-mingw32 && make && sudo make install`

 ### Linux to MacOS

 From linux, to compile a mac executable, you can use (OSXCross)[https://github.com/tpoechtrager/osxcross].

-`CC=o32-clang AR=o32-llvm-ar SDL_CONFIG=/usr/local/cross-tools/i386-apple-darwinXX/bin/sdl2-config ./build.sh`
+`CC=o32-clang AR=o32-llvm-ar HOST="--host=i386-apple-darwinXX" ./build.sh`

-You can compile SDL by going to the `lib/SDL` folder and running:

-`CC=o32-clang ./configure --host=i386-apple-darwinXX && make && sudo make install`

 ### Linux to Webassembly

-To compile to webassembly, install emscripten, and simply go to the main folder, and
+To compile to webassembly, install emscripten, and simply go to the main folder, have the emsdk prefab SDL installed, and do:

-`SDL_CONFIG="$EMSDK/upstream/emscripten/system/bin/sdl2-config" AR=emar CC=emcc ./build.sh -o index.html -s ASYNCIFY -s USE_SDL=2 --preload-file data -s INITIAL_MEMORY=134217728 --shell-file resources/lite-xl.html`
+`AR=emar CC=emcc ./build.sh -I`$EMSDK/upstream/emscripten/system/bin/sdl2-config --cflags` `$EMSDK/upstream/emscripten/system/bin/sdl2-config --libs` -o index.html -s ASYNCIFY -s USE_SDL=2 --preload-file data -s INITIAL_MEMORY=134217728 --shell-file resources/lite-xl.html`

 ### Linux to Android